I wish, Would, and If Only in Conditionals

 I wish I could travel (could + base form) the world someday.

-This statement expresses a desire or hope for future possibilities, such as traveling the world.
+This statement expresses a desire or hope for future possibilities, such as travelling the world.

 Unfulfilled Wishes or Unrealistic Desires: